Stock Checker

-Sim racing can be an expensive hobby, but lucky for us, there is a huge range of brilliant sim rigs available to buy.
+Sim racing can be an expensive hobby, but lucky for us, there is a huge range of brilliant sim rigs and cockpits available to buy.
 The best sim racing rig for you will depend on your budget along with a few factors such as space available among other things.
 This guide will run you through the best sim rigs across a wide range of styles and budgets.

 The most professional and heavy-duty sim racing rigs are known as 8020 sim rigs and are constructed using a heavy-duty aluminium profile.
 These can be highly customisable and can fit almost any requirement.
-The strength of the aluminium profile used allows for the strongest and best performing sim racing wheels to be mounted to them.
+The strength of the aluminium profile used allows for the strongest and best-performing sim racing wheels to be mounted to them.

-Metal tube sim rigs often sit in the middle ground between 8020 sim rigs and budget-focused all in one sim rigs.
+Metal tube sim rigs often sit in the middle ground between 8020 sim rigs and budget-focused all-in-one sim rigs.
 They are often constructed from strong metals such as aluminium, steel or iron with a heavily engineered design allowing for strong forces to be absorbed.

-There are a whole host of all-in-one sim rigs across a wide range of budgets however, these normally cater for beginner sim racers or those with less budget and space available.
+There are a whole host of all-in-one sim cockpits and rigs across a wide range of budgets however, these normally cater for beginner sim racers or those with less budget and space available.
 All-in-one sim rigs will feature everything you need to start sim racing including a sim racing seat, which is normally an added extra for tubular and 8020 rigs.

-Best 8020 Sim Lab P1-X | Best Metal Tube RennSport V2 | Best All-in-one NLR GT Track |
+Best 8020 Sim Lab P1X Pro | Best Metal Tube RennSport V2 | Best All-in-one NLR GT Track |

 |